VenusCrazy/Iron_Clap/README.md

 The script will listen for loud sounds (claps).
 When detected, it:
 - Opens VS Code
-- Plays "Back in Black" in Spotify
+- Plays "Back in Black" in YouTube

 ## Tune Sensitivity